Skip to main content

 The Police Ombudsman deals with complaints against:

-• The Ministry of Defence police in Northern Ireland
+• Ministry of Defence Police in Northern Ireland (serious cases)

-• Immigration officers and some customs officials in Northern Ireland ("serious cases" only)
+• Immigration and Border Agency officials in Northern Ireland (serious cases)

 How to make a complaint against police